LaibaZaffar/Jokes-ratings-Predictor/README.md

 ## Features

-- **Collaborative Filtering**: The system uses collaborative filtering techniques to generate personalized joke predictions.
+- **Collaborative Filtering**: The system uses collaborative filtering techniques to generate joke predictions.
 - **Random Recommender**: A baseline random recommender is implemented for comparison.
 - **Real-Valued Ratings**: The dataset contains real-valued ratings, providing a richer input for the recommendation algorithm.